levizwannah/OpenScript.Js/readme.md

 ```
 * To create an element, use `h.elementName()`.
 * Attributes are key-value pairs passed to the element in objects.
-Replace every dash with underscore in the attribute names.
+Replace every dash with an underscore in the attribute names.
 * Add children to the element following the above guide.
 Note that you can also pass an array of children and attributes to an element.

 ### OSM Example